BaharathBathula/cloud-data-sla-monitor/README.md

   Combines automated data quality checks and SLA evaluation within a single, auditable execution flow.

 - Automated Reliability Checks
-  Supports configurable checks such as null thresholds, row count validation, and freshness evaluation.
+  Supports configurable checks, including null thresholds, row count validation, and freshness evaluation.

 - Modular and Extensible Design
   Framework components are designed to be reusable and adaptable to different data platforms and organizational requirements.